magento/magento2-samples/sample-module-interception/README.md

 ### Plugin Subject

-The code being modified by the plugins is a simple capitalization method, located in \Magento\SampleInterception\Helper\Intercepted.
+The code being modified by the plugins is a simple capitalization method, located in \Magento\SampleInterception\Model\Intercepted.
 Three empty classes extend this.
 In order to clearly demonstrate each plugin acting in isolation from other plugins, each plugin is only assigned to one of the classes, and will modify the method's behavior when called through that class.